 But one good thing has come out of all of the craziness…one, very detailed, schedule.
 It takes a little bit to maintain but I usually welcome the sanity of sitting down on Sunday night and going over everything that needs to get done.
 Today I’m going to share our system with you.

-I’ve tried various schedules, chore charts, lists….none of it worked for us and our family dynamic so that’s why we ended up creating our own hodge podge calendar.
+I’ve tried various schedules, chore charts, lists….none of it worked for us and our family dynamic so that’s why we ended up creating our own hodgepodge calendar.
 It may not work for your family either but you won’t know until you give it a try!

-Our system consists of 5 different printable pages, a calendar, and another small white board.
+Our system consists of 5 different printable pages, a calendar, and another small whiteboard.
 I’ll start with the 5 pages and why they are important.

 Daily Chores Printable

 It’s a visual reminder of what chores need to be completed each day and about what time of day they should be done by.
-Some of the things I have on this list are: Outside Chores (ie: feeding animals), washing dishes, filling up our Berkey water filter, etc. Anything we do daily goes on this master list.
+Some of the things I have on this list are: Outside Chores (ie: feeding animals), washing dishes, filling up our Berkey water filter, making Kombucha, etc. Anything we do daily goes on this master list.

 Daily Routine Printable

 The boys love to know when it’s going to be lunchtime, when its bath time, or when they can expect to go to bed, all things that they can tell from what happens during our daily routine.
-I don’t assign times to things that we do during the day (ie: lunch is not strictly at noon) and it’s not a schedule of exactly what we will do (ie: I don’t plan what happens during playtime! 🙂 ).
+I don’t assign times to things that we do during the day (ie: lunch is not strictly at noon).
+Its also not a schedule of exactly what we will do (ie: I don’t plan what happens during playtime! 🙂 ).
 It’s just a sequence of events that happen in order during the day.

-Weekly To Do
+Weekly To Do List Printable Template

-Weekly To Do Printable
+Weekly To-Do Printable

 Shopping Lists Printable

-Now I keep this shopping list printable which is 3 shopping lists going at the same time for the places I generally shop (one list for Azure or coop orders, one list for Costco, and one list for Walmart/Target).
+Now I keep this shopping list printable which is 3 shopping lists going at the same time for the places I generally shop.
+(For me, that’s one list for Azure or coop orders, one list for Costco, and one list for Walmart/Target).
 Before I head to the store I just cut off the list that I need so I don’t need to take the entire sheet with me.
-So easy!
-I wish I’d done this a long time ago…

 Weekly Menu Printable